Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

-The element Silver was discovered by unknown in year 3000 BC in unknown place .
-Silver derived its name from English word (argentum in Latin)
+The element Silver was discovered by in year Before 5000 BCE .
+Silver was first isolated by Asia Minor in ca. 4000 BCE.
+Silver derived its name from English word (argentum in Latin).

 The table below shows the abundance of Silver in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

 |ppb by weight (1ppb =10^-7 %)||ppb by atoms (1ppb =10^-7 %)|